sciurus/vagrant-mutate/README.md

 Or if you had already added the box to vagrant and now want to use it with libvirt

     vagrant mutate precise32 libvirt

+The latter syntax works for boxes you added from Vagrant Cloud or Atlas too.
+If you have installed multiple versions of these boxes, vagrant-mutate will always use the latest one.

+    $ vagrant box list
+    hashicorp/precise64  (virtualbox, 1.1.0)
+    $ vagrant mutate hashicorp/precise32 libvirt

 If you have a box for multiple providers, you must specify the provider to use for input using the *--input-provider* option, e.g.